ilastik/ilastik.github.io/documentation/basics/performance_tips.md

 How to convert your data?
 Use our [Fiji Plugin][fiji-plugin] (can be done efficiently in [a macro][fiji-h5-conv]), from Python using a [Jupyter notebook][jupyter-h5-conv].

+## Workflow-specific tips

+### Pixel classification / Autocontext - Exporting probabilities

+When exporting Probabilities, go to Export Image Settings, tick `Convert to Data Type` (choose integer 8-bit), as well as `Renormalize [min,max]` (from `0 ...
+1.0` to `0 ...
+255`).
+Intuitively, we think of probabilities as values between 0 and 1, or maybe we multiply those values by 100 to obtain percentages.
+Fractions are represented for computations as 32-bit floating point values.
+The output of the random forest classifier is not continuous between 0 and 1, however.
+It can only take discrete values corresponding to integer percentages: `0.00` (0%), `0.01` (1%), `0.02` (2%) etc. Not for example `0.015` (1.5%) or anything else that would correspond to a fractional percentage.
+This means the values can be converted to 8-bit integers without losing information.
+Working with 8-bit integers instead of 32-bit floating point numbers is faster, and the resulting exported files are smaller to store.

 ## Hardware considerations